 Since Pluto’s demotion to a dwarf planet Neptune is now known as the outermost planet in our solar system and is similar in size to Uranus whose orbital disruptions led to its discovery.
 Neptune can be a confusing planet in astrology which is no surprise as it is the planet of confusion among other things and its discovery initiated a torrent of consternation in scientific circles.

-In keeping with its astrological rulership of “hazy matters”, Neptune missed being discovered a few times, the first time by none other than Galileo who thought it was a distant star in 1613 because when observed at that time Neptune was at station about to turn retrograde.
-It was finally observed and known as a planet for the first time shortly after midnight on September 24, 1846 by German astronomer Johann Gottfried Galle, based on the mathematical calculations given to him by French astronomer and mathematician Urbain Le Verrier.
+In keeping with its astrological rulership of “hazy matters”, Neptune missed being discovered a few times, the first time by none other than Galileo who thought it was a distant star in 1613 because when observed at that time it was at station about to turn retrograde.
+It was finally known as a planet for the first time shortly after midnight on September 24, 1846 when observed by German astronomer Johann Gottfried Galle, based on the mathematical calculations given to him by French astronomer and mathematician Urbain Le Verrier.
 Le Verrier’s work was ignored by French astronomers leading him to contact Galle to look for Neptune who predicted where it should be and he was correct within one degree of arc.

 In what can only be called a Neptunian twist, Adams presented Le Verrier with the Royal Astronomical Society’s annual gold medal in 1868 as Adams was then president of the RAS and the delay was due to the confusion surrounding its discovery.

-It was first proposed to name it Janus the two-faced Roman god of doorways, passageways and beginnings (the month of January is named after Janus) and somewhat appropriate to Neptune’s astrological nature as a conduit to alternate states of mind.
+It was first proposed to name Neptune Janus, the two-faced Roman god of doorways, passageways and beginnings (the month of January is named after Janus) and somewhat appropriate to Neptune’s astrological nature as a conduit to alternate states of mind.
 Other suggestions were Oceanus and Le Verrier’s Planet.
 Eventually Le Verrier insisted that he should be able to name the planet he discovered (after he submitted his own name which was rejected) and all agreed that his second submission Neptune was a good fit and was in keeping with the other planets (except Earth) being named for ancient Roman mythical gods.

 Neptune takes nearly 165 years to orbit the sun and is located in each zodiac sign for just under 14 years.
 It also bears the unusual distinction of having Pluto intersect its orbit, the only two planets to cross each other’s path, and recently from 1979 to 1999 Pluto was closer to the Earth and inside Neptune’s orbit.